alexeyinkin/eb-1a/1-process/README.md

 This one they would only issue in the
 [Service Agency of the Ministry of Internal Affairs](https://www.google.com/maps/place/Service+Agency+of+the+Ministry+of+Internal+Affairs+of+Georgia,+Batumi+Service-Center+%E1%83%A8%E1%83%A1%E1%83%A1+%E1%83%97%E1%83%91%E1%83%98%E1%83%9A%E1%83%98%E1%83%A1%E1%83%98%E1%83%A1+%E1%83%9B%E1%83%9D%E1%83%9B%E1%83%A1%E1%83%90%E1%83%AE%E1%83%A3%E1%83%A0%E1%83%94%E1%83%91%E1%83%98%E1%83%A1+%E1%83%A1%E1%83%90%E1%83%90%E1%83%92%E1%83%94%E1%83%9C%E1%83%A2%E1%83%9D/@41.6316392,41.6352785,15z/data=!4m6!3m5!1s0x406787833988d275:0x653b8bc979d8000a!8m2!3d41.6316392!4d41.6352785!16s%2Fg%2F11vb5ftmby?entry=ttu&g_ep=EgoyMDI0MTEwNi4wIKXMDSoASAFQAw%3D%3D).

-They also offered to translate it into english and put an apostille on it, in another 5 business days:
+They also offered to translate it into English and put an apostille on it, in another 5 business days:

 [![](media/police-ge_no-expunged_public_preview.png)](media/police-ge_no-expunged_public.pdf)